Tarpit (networking)

 A tarpit is a service on a computer system (usually a server) that purposely delays incoming connections.
-The technique was developed as a defense against a computer worm, and the idea is that network abuses such as spamming or broad scanning are less effective, and therefore less attractive, if they take too long.
+The technique was developed as a defense against spam and computer worms.
+The idea is that network abuses such as spamming or broad scanning are less effective, and therefore less attractive, if they take too long.
 The concept is analogous with a tar pit, in which animals can get bogged down and slowly sink under the surface, like in a swamp.

-The original tarpit idea

-Tom Liston developed the original tarpitting program LaBrea.
-It can protect an entire network with a tarpit run on a single machine.